umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 ## Action formalism

-Let's start by considering how we might adapt the mathematical formalism we intrdouced in [@stochadexI-2024] to be able to take actions which can manipulate the state at each timestep.
-Using the mathematical notation that we inherited from the stochadex, we may extend the formula for updating the state history matrix $X_{0:{\sf t}}\rightarrow X_{0:{\sf t}+1}$ to include a new layer of possible interactions which is facilitated by a new vector-valued 'take action' function $G_{{\sf t}}$.
-In doing so we shall be defining the domain of an acting entity in the stochastic process environment --- which we shall hereafter refer to as simply the 'agent'.
+Let's start by considering how we might adapt the mathematical formalism we introduced in [@stochadexI-2024] to be able to take actions which can manipulate the state at each timestep.
+Using the mathematical notation from that article, we may extend the formula for updating the state history matrix $X_{0:{\sf t}}\rightarrow X_{0:{\sf t}+1}$ to include a new layer of possible interactions which is facilitated by a new vector-valued 'action-taking' function $G_{{\sf t}}$.

-During a timestep over which actions are performed by the agent, the stochadex state update formula can be extended to include interactions by composition with the original state update function like so
+During a timestep over which actions are taken, the stochadex state update formula can be extended to include interactions by composition with the original state update function like so

 $$
 \begin{align}